Netflix to make a "Choose Your Own Adventure" style Black Mirror

-Those who are nostalgic for the fun of "Choose Your Own Adventure books" will be thrilled to learn that Neflix will be applying the interactive approach to several of their programs, including an episode of popular British dystopian sci-fi "Black Mirror".
+Those who are nostalgic for the fun of "Choose Your Own Adventure books" will be thrilled to learn that streaming service Neflix will be applying the interactive approach to several of their programs, including an episode of popular British dystopian sci-fi "Black Mirror".

 Originally published by Bantam Books, "Choose Your Own Adventure" was a series of children's gamebooks that sold 250 million copies between 1979 and 1998.
 They were written in the second person, allowing the reader to assume the role of the protaganist as they were asked to select from alterate plot options ("ploptions"?) that would determine the course of the story and how (un)happy the ending would turn out.